Bardala/vendor-matching-platform/docs/SystemDesign.md

   - Represents organizations/companies that own projects.
   - Each client can have multiple users and multiple projects.
   - Business-level entity, separate from authentication.

+- **ServicesModule**
+  - Manages the standardized list of services offered in the system
+  - Provides CRUD operations for service entities
+  - Used by both `ProjectsModule` (for required services) and `VendorsModule` (for offered services)
+  - Ensures data integrity and consistency across service references

 ### 🔹 Feature Modules